On 21 July 2020, Kent Business School is organising a Collaborative Action Forum on the Implementation of Suicide Prevention in Construction & Trades.

 - Professor Murad Moosa Khan, President, International Association for Suicide Prevention (IASP)

-- Bill Hill, the Chief Executive of the Lighthouse Club, The Construction Industry Charity
+- Bill Hill, CEO, The Lighthouse Club, Construction Industry Charity

-- Alison Warner, the Founder of Evolve and Grow Ltd
+- Alison Warner, Director, Evolve and Grow Coaching

 - John Frith, Chief People Officer at Checkatrade